Form 1040-V: Payment voucher explained – when, where, and how to pay your taxes

 This option is useful for those who prefer not to use bank accounts but is more time-consuming than other methods.

-Pro Tip: If you're mailing your payment close to the deadline, use certified mail with tracking.
+Important: If you're mailing your payment close to the deadline, use certified mail with tracking.
 This provides proof that you sent the payment on time and ensures you can track its delivery to the IRS.

 Common mistakes to avoid when using Form 1040-V